complexdatacollective/Interviewer/README.md

 If you have a running webpack dev server (started with `npm start`), you can run dev cordova builds on devices & emulators with live reloading.

 Run `npm run dev:[android|ios]`.
 This is a thin wrapper around `cordova run [android|ios]`; you can pass arguments to the cordova script with an extra pair of dashes.
 For example: `npm run dev:android -- --emulator`, or `npm run dev:ios -- --target="iPad-Pro, 11.2"`.
 Changes will be picked up from the dev server.

+Troubleshooting:

+- If a dev cordova build is interrupted, you may find that `config.xml` has changes, and that there's a `config.xml.original` file (ignored by git).
+You may restore the contents of `config.xml` from git or the original, and delete the '.original' file.
+- The webpack dev server writes a `.devserver` file on startup, which is removed when it exits.
+The file is used by the cordova dev build; it should contain the LAN URL of the running dev server.

 ## Application Structure